DiagnosticsMonkey/Docs-VersionControl/docs/use.md

 ### PRs (Pull Requests)

-Pull Requests are used to review and merge changes from one branch to another, typically from a feature branch to a main branch.
+Pull Requests are used to review and merge changes from one branch to another, typically from a feature branch to `develop`, or `develop` to `trunk`.

 1. Push your branch to the remote repository.
 1. Create a Pull Request on the hosting platform (e.g., GitHub, GitLab).